visgl/deck.gl/docs/developer-guide/testing/README.md

 The deck.gl test utilities are published as a separate npm module that is only intended to be used during development.
 Install it as as a "dev dependency" as follows:
 ```
-npm install --save-dev deck.gl-test-utils
+npm install --save-dev @deck.gl/test-utils
 ```
 or
 ```
-yarn add -D deck.gl-test-utils
+yarn add -D @deck.gl/test-utils
 ```

-You typically want the major and minor version of `deck.gl-test-utils` to match the version of `deck.gl` that you are using. i.e. you want to use `5.2.x` and `5.2.y` together.
+You typically want the major and minor version of `@deck.gl/test-utils` to match the version of `deck.gl` that you are using. i.e. you want to use `5.2.x` and `5.2.y` together.
 Check and if necessary edit your `package.json` to make sure things align.

 ## Layer Update Tests